 - The organization’s website may also provide useful information about specific or key individuals within the organization, such as the CEO, MD, head of the IT department, etc. The website can be used to source personal details such as email addresses, phone numbers, roles, etc. With the details, an attacker can then launch a social engineering attack to breach their target.

 - Press releases, blogs, newsgroups, and so on, are in some cases, used as the primary channels to gather information about an entity or employees.

 - Going through job requirements for a specific position within a company can also help an attacker identify the type of technology being used by a company and the level of competency of their workforce.
 An attacker can then decide on what method to use when breaching the targeted system from the data.

 3. Active Attacks

-An active attack involves closely examining into the network to discover individual hosts and verify the validity of the gathered information such as the type of operating system in use, IP address of the given gadget, and available services on the network, collected during the passive attack.
+An active attack involves closely examining the network to discover individual hosts and verify the validity of the gathered information, such as the type of operating system in use, IP address of the given gadget, and available services on the network, collected during the passive attack.
 It involves the risk of detection and can also be referred to as “Active reconnaissance” or “Rattling the doorknobs”.

 4. Scrutinizing and Scanning the Gathered Information

 Scanning is a key step to intelligently examine after as you collect information about the network infrastructure.
 The process has the following objectives;